darshanshah/rest-verifier/README.md

 List Of Bug:

-1. Bugs on Post service:
+11. Bugs on Post service:
-    1. Post is not working. like its not updating data.(Since this Mocklab so it will not going to update any data)(P.S. :Not able to test boundary and edge cases since its not working
-        like: multiple blank movie)
+     1. Post is not working. like its not updating data.(Since this Mocklab so it will not going to update any data)(P.S. :Not able to test boundary and edge cases since its not working like: multiple blank moive)
  2. Bugs on Get Service
      1. when you ask for specific movie record.
 It is not giving you specific movie record instead it gives all movies collection.
      2. when you ask for Count of movie then its not giving proper count of data.
+     3. inconsistency in poster_path.
+It contains invalid url.
-    3. Sorting requirement is not satisfying(i.e
+     4. Sorting requirement is not satisfying(i.e
          1. Movies with genre_ids == null should be first in response.
-        2. if multiple movies have genre_ids == null,
-        then sort by id (ascending).
+         2. if multiple movies have genre_ids == null, then sort by id (ascending).
             For movies that have non-null genre_ids, results should be sorted by id (ascending)